Replacing a $500, 5-Day Background Check With a 30-Second Report

 Amplence specializes in AI-powered data platforms that turn complex multi-source lookups into instant, actionable reports.

 Homeowners, property managers, and general contractors had no fast, affordable way to verify a contractor's legitimacy before hiring.
-Traditional background checks required manual calls to licensing boards, court systems, and insurance providers — a process that cost over $500 and took 3–5 business days.
-Fraudulent contractors cost US homeowners over $3 billion annually.
-Our client needed a platform that could automate multi-source government database lookups, apply intelligent risk scoring, and deliver a clean, professional report that non-technical users could instantly understand and act on.
+Old-school background checks meant calling licensing boards, court systems, and insurance providers one by one.
+That process cost over $500 and ate up 3 to 5 business days.
+Meanwhile, fraudulent contractors cost US homeowners more than $3 billion every year.
+Our client needed a platform that could pull from multiple government databases automatically, apply smart risk scoring, and hand back a clean, professional report that anyone could read and act on right away.

 • Critical Data Gap